-LEADER GOOD NEEDS IMPROVEMENT First year - - - After 1st performance check Score 75+ Score 30-74 Score <30 After 2nd performance check Score 75+ Score 40-74 Score <40 After 3rd performance check and beyond Score 75+ Score 50-74 Score <50
+LEADER GOOD NEEDS IMPROVEMENT 1st performance check Score 75+ Score 30-74 Score <30 2nd performance check Score 75+ Score 40-74 Score <40 3rd performance check and beyond Score 75+ Score 50-74 Score <50

-NOTE: This edition of the Brand Performance Check guide has undergone significant changes compared to the previous versions.
-This new set of indicators will be used to evaluate the financial years starting from 2022 onwards.
-However, for 2022, the first year of implementation, the scoring is slightly adjusted to allow existing members a phasing-in period to get processes and policies in order.
-See the table below.
+NOTE: This edition of the Brand Performance Check guide has undergone significant changes compared to previous versions.
+This new set of indicators will be used to evaluate the financial years starting from 2022 onwards However, for 2022 and 2023, the first two years of implementation, the scoring is slightly adjusted to allow existing members a phasing-in period to get policies and processes in order.
+See the tables below.

-Adjusted scoring for the assessments of financial years starting in 2022 only:
+Adjusted scoring for the assessments of financial years starting in 2022:

-LEADER GOOD NEEDS IMPROVEMENT First year - - - After 1st performance check Score 65+ Score 30-64 Score <30 After 2nd performance check Score 65+ Score 40-64 Score <40 After 3rd performance check and beyond Score 65+ Score 40-64 Score <40
+LEADER GOOD NEEDS IMPROVEMENT 1st performance check Score 65+ Score 30-64 Score <30 2nd performance check Score 65+ Score 40-64 Score <40 3rd performance check and beyond Score 65+ Score 40-64 Score <40